JuliaDatabases/LevelDB2.jl/README.md

 NOTE: If you're considering using `LevelDB2` for a fresh project,
   - please see this [comparison](https://mozilla.github.io/firefox-browser-architecture/text/0017-lmdb-vs-leveldb.html) with [`LMDB`](https://www.symas.com/lmdb) (a Julia package is also available [`LMDB.jl`](https://github.com/wildart/LMDB.jl)).
-  - On the other hand, `LevelDB` has builtin compression and it is less painful whenever using `mmap` becomes an issue.
+  - On the other hand, `LevelDB` has builtin compression and it is less painful whenever using `mmap` becomes an issue (e.g. some versions of windows or 32bit systems).

 ## Install `LevelDB2.jl`